EndPointCorp/end-point-blog/2019/02/05/camping-in-the-clouds.html.md

 Are you fidgeting nervously thinking about that?
 Sorry. ☹ But also, check out this little thing: [DevCamps](http://www.devcamps.org/).
 It’s been an End Point staple for quite a while now, so if you’ve read our blog before you might have heard about it.

-Long story short, in addition to any local development you do, this system will spin up your own little environments (“camps”) on a remote development server.
-Each camp includes a checkout of the code, a separate httpd/​nginx and app processes, and a dedicated database with a clone of the data.
+Long story short: In addition to any local development you do, this system will spin up your own little environments (“camps”) on a remote development server.
+Each camp includes a checkout of the code, separate httpd/​nginx and app processes, and a dedicated database with a clone of the data.
 What’s that all mean?

 - Well, figuring that dev server is configured the same, you’ll be working right in a stack identical to production.
 - Each camp gets its own port, so you can link your beautiful results to someone and they’ll see exactly what the site will look like when deployed.